-How to Create Multithreaded Application Using the .NET Compact Framework 2.0
+Creating Multithreaded Applications in .NET Compact Framework 2.0

-In .NET compact framework it is possible to create a thread and the so created reference can easily be passed on to a function.
-Any function can be defined as an entry point to a new thread and once the function is performed or executed, the thread can be made to terminate automatically.
-It is also possible to create a multithreaded application using .Net Compact Framework 2.0, and for doing so you have to select the Smart Device option and then the Pocket PC option for any of your IDE project.
+In .NET Compact Framework, it's possible to create a thread and the created reference can easily be passed to a function.
+Any function can be defined as an entry point to a new thread, and once the function is performed or executed, the thread can be made to terminate automatically.

-In the under-mentioned multithreaded application, two threads are created and both threads are made to use methods of another class called Process1.
-All methods used in the Process1 class are being accessed by both the threads and are used in updating data of Process1 class.
-In the illustrated case, two methods are made in Process1 that will update two different counters within the loop and we will see how it can be written.
+In our example, we'll create two threads that both use methods of another class called Process1.
+All methods in the Process1 class will be accessed by both threads and used to update the class's data.
+We'll create two methods in Process1 that will update two different counters within loops.

 using System;